How to Foster a Continuous Feedback Culture

 Next, sit down with your new hire to discuss results from previous employee surveys.
 Take the opportunity to share how your team has acted on the feedback that was given.
-This demonstrates to the employee that feedback is not only welcomed but valued at your workplace.
+This demonstrates to the employee that feedback is welcomed and valued at your workplace.

 A crucial part of fostering a workplace feedback culture is having multiple feedback channels available to your employees.
 There are many different types of channels to help facilitate feedback in your organization.
 Below are a few options to consider:

-Virtual town halls can be a great place for management to set the tone for giving and requesting feedback.
+- Virtual town halls can be an excellent place for management to set the tone for giving and requesting feedback.
 Announcements on company updates and goals also flow well with a call for feedback.

-Performance-management platforms not only provide metrics that back your feedback, they also have built-in surveys that make the feedback process more streamlined.
+- Performance-management platforms provide metrics that back your feedback and have built-in surveys that streamline the feedback process.

 When it comes to building a feedback culture, your leadership team has to walk the walk before they can talk the talk.
 Managers should ask for feedback as much as they dish it out and promote it across their teams.

-This is especially significant considering that just 29% of employees believe that their leader’s vision for the company aligns with that of the rest of their organization.
-When leaders ask for feedback, it not only underscores that management acknowledges their own vulnerability and shows a desire to align with their employees, but it equally promotes a growth mindset.
-It also normalizes feedback from the top onwards.
+This is especially significant considering that just 29% of employees believe their leader’s vision for the company aligns with that of the rest of their organization.
+When leaders ask for feedback, it not only underscores that management acknowledges their vulnerability and shows a desire to align with their employees but also promotes a growth mindset.
+It also normalizes feedback from the top onward.